ignc-research/arena-rosnav-3D/arena_navigation/arena_local_planer/evaluation/arena_evaluation/readme.md

 This script will evaluate the raw data recorded from the evaluation runs und summarize them in a compact dataset for each map, planner and scenario, which are all stored in one single JSON file with the following naming convention: `data_<timestamp>.json`.
 During this process all the csv files will be moved from `/01_recording` to `/02_evaluation` into a directory with the naming convention `data_<timestamp>`.
 The JSON file will be stored in `/02_evaluation`.

 Some configurations can be set in the `get_metrics_config.yaml` file.
 Those are:
-- `robot_radius`: radius of the robot, relevant for collision measurement
+- `robot_radius`: dictionary of robot radii, relevant for collision measurement
 - `time_out_treshold`: treshold for episode timeout in seconds
 - `collision_treshold`: treshold for allowed number of collisions until episode deemed as failed